ua-datalab/QNLP/Project-Plan.md

 - Non English
 	- ## Spanish
  		- **Classical 1 (bobcat parser, spider ansatz, pytorch model, pytorchtrainer)**
    		- **status: error mismatch datatype**Should be an easy fix.check branch spanish 		- - update: Turns out not so easy fix
-      - 	- - also check if exposing val helps.--nope same error.
+       		- - also check if exposing val helps.--nope same error.
-          	- - - also will increeasing base dimension help
+          	- - - also will increeasing/reducing base dimension help- different erro,ValueError: not enough values to unpack (expected 2, got 1).-**once you find out what exactly is base dimension it will solve your dtype issue also**
-          	- - also build bobcat parser locally- there are some words which its giving dimension of 10- even in small sentences? i mean the word itself is n_ something. which means just one noun. then why 10? update, the word is NameError("name 'y_9__n' is not defined"). in sentence 15, eh tanto problema
+        	- - - note: am working on the new branch: merge_spanish_to_main
           	  - - use suprress_exceptions=True--nope same error
           	  - dont use remove_cups--- nope same error
+        		- - also build bobcat parser locally- there are some words which its giving dimension of 10- even in small sentences? i mean the word itself is n_ something. which means just one noun. then why 10? update, the word is NameError("name 'y_9__n' is not defined"). in sentence 15, eh tanto problema
-      		- Classical2  (Spider parser, spider ansatz, pytorch model, pytorchtrainer)
+      		- **Classical2 Spider parser, spider ansatz, pytorch model, pytorchtrainer)**
-        		 - status: doesnt even start
+        		 - **status: doesnt even start**
       		 	- possible solution: **should be an easy fix** this is being worked on another branch. called spanish. do merge
-           	- Quantum 1 -simulation (BobcatParser+IQPansatz+TKetmodel+QuantumTrainer)
+           	- **Quantum 1 -simulation (BobcatParser+IQPansatz+TKetmodel+QuantumTrainer)**
 		 	- status: Taking a long time, buut mostly will be not enough memory
     			- - possible solution: **Try to run for hours, if memory issue, end of road**
-    		- Quantum 2 -actual quantum computer (BobCatParser+IQPAnsatz+PennyLaneModel+PyTorchTrainer)
+    		- **Quantum 2 -actual quantum computer** (BobCatParser+IQPAnsatz+PennyLaneModel+PyTorchTrainer)
 		 	- status: killed- taking a long time
-    			- - possible solution: **Try to run for hours, if memory issue, end of road**
+    			- - possible solution: **todo:Try to run for hours- maybe from cyverse?**
    	 - ## Uspantek
  		- Classical 1 (Spider parser, spider ansatz, pytorch model, pytorchtrainer)
    			- status: UnboundLocalError: cannot access local variable 'parser_obj' where it is not associated with a value